3dim-computational-imaging/3dim-website/content/authors/jiazhang-wang/_index.md

 user_groups:
   - Postdoctoral Researchers
 ---
-Jiazhang Wang is a Ph.D. candidate in the Department of Electrical and Computer Engineering (ECE) at Northwestern University.
-Before joining Northwestern, he earned his master’s degree in Electrical Engineering from Columbia University and bachelor’s degree in Electrical Engineering from Huazhong University of Science and Technology (HUST).
-His research interests include computational photography, 3D optical metrology and computer vision.
-He is currently working on developing a novel eye-tracking prototype using optical metrology.
+Jiazhang Wang is a Postdoctoral Researcher at the Wyant College of Optical Sciences, University of Arizona.
+He received his Ph.D. in Electrical Engineering from Northwestern University, where he conducted research under the supervision of Professors Florian Willomitzer and Oliver Cossairt.
+He earned his M.S. degree from Columbia University in 2019 and his B.S. degree from Huazhong University of Science and Technology in 2017.
+His research focuses on the intersection of optical metrology, machine vision, and computational photography.
+His work is dedicated to advancing the next generation of 3D imaging sensors through the integration of high-precision optical measurement techniques with modern computer vision methodologies.